rcolyer/plot-function/README.md

 The module call PlotFunction can occur anywhere a normal polyhedron could be generated, but the function definition Func1 must be declared at the top-level of the code so that it can be accessed from within the included plotting library.
-Note that it must "include" plot_function.scad rather than "use" it so that Func1 and others are accessible.
+Note that it must "include" plot_function.scad rather than "use" it, for the old modality, so that Func1 and others are accessible.
 A variety of usage demonstrations are in the demo_plot_function.scad file, and the API for the three plotting modules is as follows:

 ```
-// Plots the numbered function Func1 through Func9, where FuncN is 1 through 9.
+// Plots either a function literal or the numbered function Func1 through
+// Func9, where FuncN is either the function literal or the number 1 through 9.
 // Each function is a function of x and y.
 // minx_stepx_maxx should be [minx, stepx, maxx], and likewise for y,
 // specifying the domain to be plotted.